Desolate images from Taal Volcano show horses and cows buried in ash - Local News 8

 Almost half a million people live within the 14 kilometer (8.7 miles) dangerous zone and PHIVOLCS has requested a “total evacuation” of everyone in this area, and issued advisory warnings for those in a larger area of 17 kilometers (10.6 miles).

-Tens of thousands of people from Batangas and Cavite provinces have sought shelter in 118 temporary evacuation centers set up by authorities.
-The total number of evacuees is unknown, with some choosing to stay with family members and relatives in other parts of the country.
+Around 44,000 people from Batangas and Cavite provinces have sought shelter in 217 temporary evacuation centers set up by authorities.
+The total number of evacuees could be higher, with some choosing to stay with family members and relatives in other parts of the country.

+Some towns, such as Talisay on the banks of Lake Taal, have been placed under lock down by police and fire services, and evacuations are being enforced, according to National Disaster Risk Reduction and Management Council (NDRRMC) spokesperson Mark Timbal.

+“The advice to people who are trying to go back is to follow the call of the government and the agencies, and that is to avoid going back,” Timbal said.

 One big concern for those in the vicinity is the potential health risks of breathing in the toxic volcanic ash — which carries microscopic shards of glass — that has blanketed everything in sight.